Seeing what has happened in our nation’s fourth-largest city has been a sobering reminder of the fragility of life, and business.

 It’s helpful to be reminded that threats and disasters can (and do) strike from directions that you might least expect.

-And while this is quite obviously not the case when it comes to natural disasters, I’ve come to realize that more often than not WE are our own worst enemy, when it comes to running our Daytona Beach businesses — not external factors, not market forces.
+And while this is quite obviously not the case when it comes to natural disasters, I’ve come to realize that more often than not WE are our own worst enemy, when it comes to running our Central Florida businesses — not external factors, not market forces.
 It comes down to looking in the mirror and taking responsibility for the results we’re currently experiencing.

 So, if things are down right now: don’t blame anyone but yourself.
 This doesn’t mean self-flagellation, but instead that seeing things in this light really is the first step to getting OUT of it — because you finally begin to focus on things WITHIN your control, instead of outside of it.
 And it’s really quite liberating.